E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems

-The BCTRL is responsible for the battery's health, processing data from the BMON and determining whether safety mechanisms should be triggered.
-It has write access to the BMON hardware protection registers, allowing it to modify safety thresholds and disable safety mechanisms.
-The BCTRL also manages load balancing, ensuring voltage is evenly distributed among individual battery cells by defining the critical load balancing delta (cLBD = \clbd), which sets the maximum allowable voltage difference between any two cells.
-Additionally, the BCTRL handles communication with other e-scooter components, such as BTS and the DRV, and powers them off when the battery enters an unsafe state.
+\textbf{BMON}.
+The BMON is a TI BQ76930 chip~\cite{BQ76930}.
+It measures battery parameters (i.e., voltage and temperature) via dedicated sensors, reports faults to the BCTRL, and stores safety thresholds (i.e., OV and UV thresholds).
+These thresholds are kept in dedicated BMON registers and are configurable by the BCTRL with read and write commands sent using proprietary I2C messages.
+When a safety threshold is surpassed, the BMON relies on hardware protections, such as a hardware load balancer for the battery cells, or charge and discharge MOSFETs to stop charging and discharging.
+These protections are used to prevent or mitigate hazardous situations, like battery overvoltage or undervoltage.
+A production BMON does not support firmware updates or hardware debugging~\cite{BQ-datasheet}.

+\textbf{BCTRL}.
+The BCTRL is an ST STM8L151K6 chip~\cite{STM8}.
+It manages the battery’s health with the BMON and communicates with the DRV and BTS.
+For example, it powers off the DRV and BTS when the battery undervolts or overvolts, initializes BMON registers during startup, and processes battery data received from the BMON.
+We identified the power supply (VDD), Single Wire Interface Module (SWIM), Ground (GND), and Reset (RST) pins used for powering, programming, and resetting the BCTRL.
+We soldered them to an \emph{ST-Link v2} programmer for firmware extraction and debugging, finding \emph{no hardware debug (ST-Link) protection}.

-\textbf{BCTRL Firmware}.
-We RE the BCTRL firmware \emph{initialization} and \emph{main loop} by decompiling its stripped binary and debugging it with an ST-Link device connected to the SWIM interface.
-As shown in Algorithm~\ref{alg:bms}, during initialization, the BCTRL 1) loads its configuration parameters, including serial number, firmware version, and load balancing deltas; and 2) configures the BMON over I2C by writing into related registers, including setting the undervoltage and overvoltage thresholds.
+We RE the BCTRL firmware initialization and main loop by decompiling its stripped binary and debugging it via ST-Link.
+During initialization, the BCTRL loads its default settings, including serial number and firmware version.
+It also configures the BMON over I2C, including its overvoltage and undervoltage thresholds and the voltage balancing delta.
+In the main loop, the BCTRL firmware: communicates over UART with the BTS and DRV, reads the voltage of individual battery cells from BMON read-only registers, and checks these voltages against the overvoltage and undervoltage thresholds and the voltage balancing delta.
+If a safety check fails, the BCTRL sends an OV or UV fault message over UART, which powers off the BTS and DRV, enters a low energy consumption mode, and performs voltage load balancing on imbalanced cells.

-Then, the BCTRL firmware enters a main loop where it: 5) reads the battery cells' voltage and current values from special BMON read-only registers; 6) computes the current battery level (percentage); 7) checks voltage levels against cLBD, 9) enables load balancing if needed, and 11) checks undervoltage against cUVT and 14) overvoltage against cOVT.

-If a critical undervoltage, overvoltage, or balancing check fails, the BCTRL sends error messages that power off the BTS and the DRV, 18) enters sleep mode, 20) and performs load balancing.
-During the main loop, the BCTRL 23) reads from and 24) writes to the UART bus to communicate with the BTS and the DRV.

-\textbf{UART Bus}.
-We RE the proprietary UART protocol used by the BCTRL, DRV, and BTS.
-The BCTRL utilizes a USART1 peripheral mapped to RAM (address 0x5230).
-A UART packet consists of several fields, including the sender and receiver (e.g., 0x22 corresponds to BCTRL), packet type (e.g., read or write), command to execute, payload, and CRC.